jordanperkins98/NewsScraping/README.md

 # NewsScraping

-This litle script takes a url as input and will scrape the whole article and put it into a Word document or equivalent.
+This litle script takes a url as input and will take all the content from the article and create a Word document or equivalent.